 WTEF enhances the health, safety and academic performance of elementary school students every school year.
 We provide academic, tennis, and life skills instruction to students after school within schools in Washington, DC’s under-resourced neighborhoods.
 We provide a healthy snack as and if needed.
 AACP runs currently within DCPS/DCPCS school calendars between September and June.
 The AACP curriculum challenges students through individual and team competitions which enhance, rather than duplicate, how they learn during the school day.
+For the 2020-2021 school year, AACP will usher in a hybrid version of its programming with academic programming occurring virtually two days a week and tennis programming occurring virtually and in-person (outdoors) at our East Capitol location as well as other outdoor locations.
+Our coaches will follow strict COVID-19 protocols.

 Summary of Academic Core Curriculum